 With each new version of BOAT3D with major simulation changes (3.0, 3.1, 4.0, 4.2), I have developed a technical paper which (a) describes important technical features of and changes in the BOAT3D methodology, and (b) shows in detail how BOAT3D results compare with experimental results.
 There is no simple answer to the question "How accurate is a BOAT3D simulation?" and the technical paper is an attempt to provide this type of information.
 There is also a newer addendum to the technical paper showing some comparisons with experimental drop tests.

 In 2009 another feature was added to version 4.2 to give 4.3.
 As discussed in the technical paper, discrepancies have sometimes been noted between simulated and experimental results for boats travelling at semi-planing speeds close to the lowest speed at which successful simulation is possible (this is at length-based Froude number = 0.6).
-For 4.2 we added several details which improve agreement in these lower-speed cases, and for 4.3 we added the final detail, but 4.3 is virtually the same as 4.2 for simulation at higher planing speeds.
+For 4.2 we added several empirical details which improve agreement in these lower-speed cases, and for 4.3 we added the final detail, but 4.3 is virtually the same as 4.2 for simulation at higher planing speeds.

 4.4 is 4.3 with the "boat levelers" (trim tab) feature reactivated based on Peter Payne's original work.
 For 4.5 an additional more-direct method of defining the curvature at the cross-sections (frames) was added.
 Currently the version is 4.53.
-From 4.5 thereare changes in this have to do with output of data to the user.
+From 4.5 there are changes in this have to do with output of data to the user.
 There are some internal file format changes, and new capabilities for the user to output bow-to-stern profiles of force.
 There are bug-fixes.
-In V4.53 there are basically 2 changes, first, there is an internal change allowing some parallel processing so the simulation runs faster on any machine with 2 or more cpu's (and a version of Windows which supports this).
+In V4.53 there are basically 2 changes, first, there is an internal change allowing some parallel processing so the simulation runs faster on any machine with 2 or more cpu "cores".
 Second, the SETUP installer program and copy protection were updated to resemble the ones for our other software.

 BOAT3D and its utilities are standard Windows programs.
 RAM requirements are very moderate, but fast cpu speed and large disk capacity are beneficial.